We care deeply about our students and, above all, your safety. That is why we launched our Annual Safe Driving Campaign.

 OTHER DRUGS

 • Other illicit and legal drugs, including prescribed or over-the-counter medication, may impact your ability to drive.
-If you are taking any medication, check with your doctor or pharmacist to understand how it may impact your ability to drive.
+If you take any medication, check with your doctor or pharmacist to understand how it may affect your driving ability.

 Hydroplaning